 Worst idea: 3D TVs

-Only a few years later, no company is manufacturing 3D sets, and broadcasters like Sky have closed their 3D channels.
-It seems that in the rush to design a revolutionary new product, everyone forgot to ask if people actually wanted it (also see, Amazon's latest smart clock).
+While people were happy to wear clunky 3D glasses in a darkened cinema, far fewer were keen on doing so in their more sociable living rooms, where the smaller size of the screen also made the 3D effect far less awe-inspiring.
+Just a few years later, nobody was manufacturing 3D sets, and broadcasters like Sky had closed their 3D channels.
+It seemed that in the rush to design a revolutionary new product, everyone forgot to ask if people actually wanted it (See, Amazon's smart clock for another example).